TenuraPasandul/TenuraPasandul/README.md

-# Hi there, I'm Tenura Pasandul @ Bizzman 👋
+# Hi there, I'm Tenura Pasandul👋

 ## 🚀 About Me